top of page

 A couple stands at an altar in a grand cathedral with vaulted ceilings and stained glass, as guests watch from wooden pews.
 Elegant, serene mood.

-Lighting All Over Campus
+Lighting Across Campus

 Bride and groom stand in a stone archway, with her in a white dress and him in a black suit.
 A bouquet lies at their feet.